LameckMeshack/Brisks/README.md

     The frontend development server will run on `localhost:3000`.
 Open your browser and navigate to `http://localhost:3000` to view the project.

 That's it!
 You've successfully set up and run the Brisk project locally.
-Happy coding! 🚀
+Happy review! 🚀
 ```